California Academy of Sciences is one of San Francisco’s must-see destinations.

 Best time to visit Cal Academy

-Most of the school field trips to the Academy are scheduled in the morning, and it is normal to see lots and lots of students in the forenoon.
+Most of the school field trips to the Cal Academy are scheduled in the morning, and it is normal to see lots and lots of students before lunch.

-Weekends or school holidays attract even bigger crowds.
+Weekends and school holidays attract even bigger crowds.

 How long does Cal Academy take

-If you want to browse California Academy of Sciences and see only the must-see exhibits, you need around two hours.
+If you want to see only the must-see exhibits at the Cal Academy, you need around two hours.

 If you are visiting with kids who love Museums (and science), and you don’t mind having your lunch at the attraction, you can spend the whole day exploring.